MurphCCC/M58CafeMenuBoard/README.md

   DISPLAY=:0 sudo scrot screenshot.jpg

 The scrot utility is used for taking screenshots and the above command is fairly simple.
 I was previously using a more complex command that I found in another Raspberry Pi Kiosk repo, but in the interest of trying to make things run smoother I came across this simple approach.
 Note that I set the Display variable manually because I am often running this over SSH.

+## 06/14/16
+Added a section for crontab entries found in cron.txt